1. Where Did It All Begin?

 In the dance halls of that bygone time of economical severity, young and old sought respite from the hardships of daily life, an escape through music and to be occupied meaningfully.
 Because there weren’t many options – from the 20s right through to the 40s – the dance halls became quite the social occasion, indeed, an irreplaceable rite.
 Tango had all the connotations of an epidemic.
 A new movement had begun.

 Tango was perhaps the purest and most intimate form of dance the world had ever known at that time.
 Its premises were based on escapism, primarily, and because it satisfied an innate need for human connection, the daring act of embracing a stranger and giving oneself over completely to instinct, movement and music, was particularly attractive.
-Indeed, Tango became an intrinsic part of Argentinian society at that time.
+Indeed, Tango became an intrinsic part of Argentinian society.

 There are 3 musical genres, Tango, Vals and Milonga, which are collectively known as Tango.
 In general terms, Tango’s ancestry is a blend of the Vals, the grandmother, and the Milonga, the grandfather, from which grew the Tango.
 One of the earliest references to the Waltz was made by the French philosopher Montaigne, who wrote of a dance he saw in 1580 in Augsburg, “the dancers held each other so closely that their faces touched”.